ethanthoma/ocaml-webserver/README.md

 ## TODO

 - Use turso for blog storage and blog meta-data
-- Setup cloudfair for cdn and routing from domain name
+- Setup cloudflare for cdn and routing from domain name

 ## Building + Running